aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells/calculationoptions/recursive/_index.md

 Indicates whether calculate the dependent cells recursively when calculating one cell and it depends on other cells.
-The default value if true.
+The default value is true.
 ### Definition:
 ```python
 @property